Selling in a Bad Neighborhood and You’re Worried the Location of Your Home Will Divert the Sale?

 Bad locations: What Can Lend to Creating a “Bad Neighborhood?”

 There are many reasons a neighborhood is classified as “bad.”
-Obviously, this depends partially on perspective and who’s making the judgement.
+Obviously, this depends partially on perspective and who’s making the judgment.
 Sometimes a neighborhood can be classified as a bad location, but also be just one street away from an area that is said to be “desirable.”
 But, there are some things that are pretty consistently associated with bad neighborhoods or are known to negatively affect the location of a home:

 - Close to freeways or train tracks with a lot of traffic